Nominate a person for commemoration

 In the NT, the committee applies a number of guidelines when considering a request to officially name a place.

 Requests can be submitted through Place Names Online.
-However, it is recommended that members of the community discuss their interest in developing a request with the Department of Infrastructure, Planning and Logistics beforehand to ensure that the information included in the request is complete and meets all requirements.
+However, it is recommended that members of the community discuss their interest in developing a request with the Department of Lands, Planning and Environment beforehand to ensure that the information included in the request is complete and meets all requirements.

 Find out how to contact us.